How to hide an ugly shredder in plain sight

 In our home, The Honey checks the mail first most of the time.
 I’m still working on getting him into the habit of shredding the junk ASAP.

 I’m assuring him that it’s okay to shred my mail!
 To do so, I specify what mail I don’t want (credit card offers and car warranty offers are definite shred immediately items)!

 I think that our spouses do want to help, but we have to communicate clear expectations and not get too frustrated when they accidentally shred something extra.

 How to hide an ugly shredder: In conclusion

 In conclusion, get rid of junk mail clutter smartly and efficiently!
 Make it easier on yourself and just hide the shredder by the door.
 You’ll beautify your entryway along the way!

 P.S.: In case you missed it, I posted a fun reel on IG of my hidden paper shredder!

 This post does contain affiliate links which means I may receive a commission if you click on a link and purchase something.
-The images used in this post do not reflect the products mentioned.
-Please use the provided links to refer to the exact images of products mentioned.
 No copyright infringement is intended.